 Hitting this button ends the test prematurely.
-Do not use this button unless you want all of your scores canceled and your test invalidated.
+Do not use this button unless you want alt of T sources canceled and your test invalidated.

 The Exit Section Button

 This allows you to exit the section before the time is up.
 Try not to end the section early-use any extra time to review any problems you flagged or felt concerned about.